st4ck/BBFlow/README.md

 **ff_all2all** block that combine multiple ff_farm together in different ways.
 See combine_farm function.

 **ff_comb** combine two nodes in one using pipeline.
 Equivalent to create a ff_pipeline and add the two blocks.
+Channel between blocks is NONBLOCKING and UNBOUNDED.

 ### Queues / Channels
 **ff_queue** the default class of the queues (channels).
 Channels are 1-1 between nodes of type SPSC and FIFO